-Where applicable, low emission techniques such as injection can give about 80% reduction in ammonia emission on grassland, compared to surface spreading of animal wastes.
+Where applicable, low emission techniques such as injection can give up to 80 % reduction in ammonia emission on grassland, compared to surface spreading of animal manures.
 However, injection techniques are not suitable for stony or sloping fields, or in all weather conditions.
-In addition, deep injection of slurries may increase nitrate leaching from soils if the amount of nitrogen fertiliser is not adjusted to take account of nitrogen conserved in the manure.

-For arable land, 80% reduction in ammonia emission is achievable when the wastes are harrowed or ploughed in within 4-6 hours after application of the wastes to the soil.
+For arable land, 80 % reduction in ammonia emission is achievable when the wastes are harrowed or ploughed in within 4-6 hours after application of the wastes to the soil.